rafiklebylka/stock_api/README.md

 3. Configure Firebase
 - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 - Generate a service account key
-- rename the file to firebase-credentials.json and put it in the main folder
+- rename the secret account key to firebase-credentials.json and move it to the project root folder
 - Download the JSON credentials

 4. Set up environment variables